phillipm-developer/PhillipMiguelMarkovic_T3A1-A/README.md

 ## Purpose

 Our project aims to develop a comprehensive textbook exchange platform that enables students at the University of Technology, Sydney (UTS) to efficiently exchange textbooks with one another.
 This platform empowers students to manage their textbook needs independently, eliminating the need for university intervention.
-The system can be scaled for use by all universities in Sydney, across Australia, and potentially extended to the general public.
-The platform will facilitate user registration, book management, inventory tracking, search capabilities, and notifications for seamless book swapping.
+The system can be scaled for use by all universities in Sydney, across Australia, and potentially be extended to the general public.
+The platform will facilitate user registration, book management, inventory tracking, search capabilities, and messaging for seamless book swapping.

 Some of the benefits of this approach become immediately obvious.